zpl-c/librg/README.md

 | ❔                 |               |               |               | clang         | clang         | gcc, clang    | gcc, clang    | gcc, clang    |               |
 | ✅                 | msvc, mingw   | gcc, clang    | gcc, clang    |               |               |               |               |               | emcc          |

+#### Legend:

+* ❔ - Library was not tested on this platform/compiler yet
 * ✅ - Library successfully compiles, and all tests are executed properly
-* ❔ - Library was not tested on this platform/compiler yet

 ## Development